-Although this article focuses on distribution business, we also address how we can use data to improve production efficiency.
+Although this article focuses on the distribution business, we also address how we can use data to improve production efficiency.
 We do this because many companies combine both production and distribution into a single business and because production efficiency directly affects distribution efficiency.

 For the sake of simplicity, consider a production process with each stage in series, where each stage ends before the next stage starts.
 Without changing this workflow, we can improve operational efficiencies by focusing on each operational step.
-For example, we can work to maintain or improve equipment uptime, ensure continuous availability of feedstocks, increase production capacity by upgrading equipment, etc. Focusing on the individual work streams allows us to identify operational deficiencies.
-We can use this information to fine tune each stage and reduce incidence of operational slowdowns that cause one stage to wait on another stage.
+For example, we can work to maintain or improve equipment uptime, ensure continuous availability of feedstocks, increase production capacity by upgrading equipment, etc. Focusing on individual work streams allows us to identify operational deficiencies.
+We can use this information to fine tune each stage and reduce the incidence of operational slowdowns that cause one stage to wait on another stage.
 Unfortunately, the cumulative cost of human resources prohibits continuous monitoring at each stage by humans.

 Using modern technology, however, we can automate monitoring for some or all stages of production.
 We can design the system to provide alerts when any element in the system lags performance targets.
 We can even automate response to alerts, taking human response time out of the equation.
 For example, automated systems can generate orders for supplies feeding the line based on inventory levels and approved production orders.

-To achieve these profit-enhancing benefits, we first need to understand where data collection applies and how to collect it.
-Be on the lookout for greater coverage on this topic (data collection and analysis techniques) in a near future CIS blog post.
+To achieve these profit-enhancing benefits, we need to understand where data collection applies and how to collect it.
+Be on the lookout for greater coverage on this topic (data collection and analysis techniques) in a future CIS blog post.

 Improve Product Quality

 Defective products slow down the entire business supply chain, including distribution.
 When the customer rejects products, the supplier absorbs the cost of unplanned logistics and accounting corrections.
 Conversely, when we produce products to specification and deliver without damage, these inefficiencies and unplanned costs go away.